ucsd-progsys/liquidhaskell-tutorial/README.md

 + footnotes (but fix in each chapter)
 + links
 + horiz scrollable code-pre pane
-- Go through each chapter, updating filters appropriately
+- [HEREHERE] Go through each chapter, updating filters appropriately
-- [HEREHERE] table of contents on left? (cf rust)
 - Generate and link from raw index.lhs
 - Auto-generate table of contents
+- Auto-generate table of exercises
+- Table of contents on left? (cf rust)

 ## Contents